-On February 1st, 2021 Blue Sky reported that new guidelines for safe conduct of exploration programs had been provided by federal and provincial authorities, and that the Company had enacted a detailed set of COVID-19 protocols and was mobilizing to restart field programs at Amarillo Grande.
+On February 1st, 2021, Blue Sky reported that new guidelines for safe conduct of exploration programs had been provided by federal and provincial authorities, and that the Company had enacted a detailed set of COVID-19 protocols and was mobilizing to restart field programs at Amarillo Grande.
 The planned 2021 programs announced include: completion of the 4,500-metre RC drilling program originally announced in March 2020; planning and permitting to advance the Ivana Este and Quatro targets (see News Release dated November 2, 2020) to the drill stage; and engineering and process test work to support advanced technical studies.

 The start of drilling was announced on February 17th, 2021.
 The drill plan includes a total of approximately 100 holes in the two highest priority exploration target areas delineated by the 2019 exploration program, Ivana Central and Ivana North.
 The drilling program was designed with a series of goals and the flexibility to modify the initial drilling plan and schedule based on results.
-Following this strategy, the program will proceed with a 1,500 metre initial phase for each of Ivana Central and Ivana North.
+Following this strategy, the program proceeded with a nominal 1,500 metre initial phase for each of Ivana Central and Ivana North.
 A subsequent 1,500 metres of drilling will be deployed to follow-up the best results at both targets with more detailed drilling.
+On June 23, 2021 Blue Sky announced that it had completed the first tranche of the program, consisting of 1,591 metres in 40 holes at the Ivana North target area.
+The drilling program tested an area covering 4 kilometres by 5 kilometres on roughly 400 to 800 metre centres utilizing a hydraulic drill rig and, at the time of writing, assays were in progress.
+The next stage of the program will focus on completing the initial drilling at Ivana Central, where 286 metres in six holes were drilled in 2020.